-Carbohydrates and protein eaten in the appropriate amounts are the foundation for good backpacking nutrition.
+Carbohydrates and protein, eaten in appropriate amounts, are the foundation of good backpacking nutrition.
 Remember that the goal for both of these nutrients is to meet (not exceed) your dietary needs.
 More is not always better; I will explain why later in this post.

 Backpacking Nutrition Tip #1: